bduke-dev/CSSSlider/README.md

 * Page indicators that double as page advancement

 ## Framework
-The slider was built to hosue 6 images
-## Animations and Manual Advancement
+#### Provides an explanation of how to add or subtract images and adjust the other pieced of the framework to accoidate the change
+### Radio Buttons
+The radio buttons, which are not visible, are what handle the play, pause, and advancement.
+You need to have a radio button for each page, as well as, the play and pause which should not be changed.
+To add a new radio buttons just place it under the others with an id of the slide number like othe other ones.
+This is housed in the HTML document directly under the opening cssSlider div statement.
 ### Slider
-The slider is set up to be the entire width of the screen, so 100vw.
+To add images to the slider simply insert them into the HTML document in the sliderImages div.
 The only thing that will need to be changed to meet the need of more or less than 6 images is the width of the whole slider, which is depicted below as 600vw.
 Simply replace it with the number of images X 100vw.
 ``` css
 /*transition slider size*/
 #cssSlider> #sliderImages {